How many coronavirus cases are there in your neighbourhood?

 At the other end of the scale many of our neighbourhoods continued to show low case numbers.

-Most of the areas with very low cases were either in north or mid Suffolk.
+Most of the areas with very low cases were in East Suffolk, which has the seen its coronavirus infection rate drop in recent days.